Supply chain opportunities for the UK's civil nuclear industry

 With the positive transformation taking place in our nuclear industry, the prospects for businesses to establish themselves in the UK supply chain are vast.

-We have major infrastructure projects that include:
+The UK has major nuclear infrastructure projects that include:

 - new build opportunities